What Stops Me From Starting?

-“To tell the chronic procrastinator just do it is like saying to a clinically depressed person to cheer up,” says Joseph Ferrari, Ph.D., a professor of psychology at DePaul University’s College of Science and Health, and the author of Still Procrastinating: The No-Regrets Guide to Getting It Done.
+“To tell the chronic procrastinator just do it is like telling a person with a clinical mood disorder to cheer up,” says Joseph Ferrari, Ph.D., a professor of psychology at DePaul University’s College of Science and Health, and the author of Still Procrastinating: The No-Regrets Guide to Getting It Done (#CommissionsEarned).
 “It has nothing to do with time management.”

 Research shows that procrastination avoidance actually stems from one’s ability to self-regulate emotions and moods.
 According to Fuschia Sirois, Ph.D., professor of psychology at the University of Sheffield, in England, “People engage in chronic procrastination because of an inability to manage negative moods around a task.”

 “The basic notion of procrastination as a self-regulation failure is pretty clear,” says Tim Pychyl, Ph.D., associate professor of psychology at Carleton University and head of The Procrastination Research Group, which has conducted extensive research on the subject.
 “You know what you ought to do, and you’re not able to bring yourself to do it.
 It’s that gap between intention and action.”